 Our legislation page has links to model legislation, pending bills and past legislative efforts.
 And the report, Implementing Reform: How Maryland & New York Ended Prison Gerrymandering provides a detailed account of how such laws are actually implemented.

-More than 200 rural counties and other forms of local government currently ignore the prison populations when drawing districts or designing weighted voting systems.
+More than 200 rural counties and other forms of local government currently avoid prison gerrymandering when drawing districts or designing weighted voting systems.
 Many rural counties with large prisons consider the problem large and the solution obvious, although we know of only one county to put an explanation right in to law:

 “Persons incarcerated … live in a separate environment, do not participate in the life of Essex County, and do not affect the social and economic character of the towns….
 The inclusion of these federal and state correctional facility inmates unfairly dilutes the votes or voting weight of persons residing in other towns within Essex County.”
 (Essex County New York Local Law No 1 of 2003)

 Except for a handful of states were the law prohibits adjusting the Census prior to redistricting, almost all counties and cities that engaged in prison gerrymandering do so unknowingly, or at least without public notice.
 With one exception, when the public learns that incarcerated populations are distorting their access to local government, they successfully insist that fair districts be drawn without the prison populations.
 The remainder of local jurisdictions that drew districts based on the prison populations generally did so only because they didn’t know they legally could adjust the data or that it was technically possible to do so.